2011 New Years Resolution for IBM i Security

 As 2011 New Years Eve came and went I spent a long time considering what my core personal resolutions should be: Eat Less, Exercise More, Speak Less, Think More.

-I know these girls have nothing to do with an as400 but...
-Who cares?
+I know these girls have nothing to do with an AS400 but... who cares?

 Obviously I have my slightly more extravagant resolutions which are bound to fail: Take up Aikido, Become a Wine Connoisseur, Learn how to write Android & iPad Apps, Climb a Pyramid, Switch from Cigarettes to Cigars, Learn how to prepare a killer Chilli.